basho/basho_docs/source/languages/en/riak/theory/why-riak.md

 In essence, Riak's focus on availability makes it a good fit whenever downtime is unacceptable.
 No one can promise 100% uptime, but Riak is designed to survive network partitions and hardware failures that would significantly disrupt most databases.

 A less-heralded feature of Riak is its predictable latency.
-Because its fundamental operations&mdash;read, write, and delete&mdash;do not involve complex data joins or locks, it services those requests promptly.
+Because its fundamental operations---read, write, and delete---do not involve complex data joins or locks, it services those requests promptly.
 Thanks to this capability Riak is often selected as a data storage backend for other data management software from a variety of paradigms.

 ### When Riak is Less of a Good Fit